peteroupc/peteroupc.github.io/morealg.md

 <a id=Pushdown_Automata_and_Algebraic_Functions></a>
 ### Pushdown Automata and Algebraic Functions

-This section has mathematical proofs showing which kinds of algebraic functions (functions that can be a solution of a system of polynomial equations) can be simulated with a pushdown automaton (a state machine with a stack).
+This section has mathematical proofs showing which kinds of algebraic functions (functions that can be a solution of a nonzero polynomial equation) can be simulated with a pushdown automaton (a state machine with a stack).

 The following summarizes what can be established about these algebraic functions: